BinitDOX/FakePowerOff/README.md

 Short demo: <a href="https://youtube.com/shorts/NDdwKGHlrnw"/>Link</a>

 ## Usage Instructions:
 0. Download the app from the <a href="https://github.com/BinitDOX/FakePowerOff/releases/tag/v0.1">releases</a> page and install it.
+(Outdated)
 1. Give the necessary accessibility and dnd permission.
 2. Enable Fake Power Off in the settings menu.
 3. Configure rest of the settings as needed, specially the dismiss sequence.